 What is acyclovir?

 Acyclovir is sold under the brand name Zovirax®.
 It is an antiviral medication used to treat cold sores and genital herpes caused by the herpes virus.
 It is also prescribed to treat chickenpox and shingles.
 It is given as a cream or ointment (topical use), oral tablets, or intravenous liquid.
 Acyclovir can help relieve the pain and help the healing of sores or blisters.
 It is not a cure for herpes and infections can return at a later time.

 Is valacyclovir the same as acyclovir?

 Valacyclovir is very similar to acyclovir and is often used to treat the same types of infections.
 It is sold under the brand name Valtrex®.
 Valacyclovir is changed to acyclovir once in a person’s body.

 I take acyclovir/valacyclovir as needed to treat herpes.
 Should I stop using it before I try to get pregnant?

 It is recommended that you speak with your healthcare providers before starting or stopping this medication.

 Will taking acyclovir/valacyclovir increase the chance for miscarriage?

 Studies in pregnant women have not found an increased chance for miscarriage following acyclovir use.

 I have been taking acyclovir/valacyclovir for genital herpes and just found out that I am pregnant.
 Could it cause birth defects?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Acyclovir/valacyclovir is not thought to increase the risk for birth defects.
-The manufacturer, in combination with the Centers for Disease Control (CDC), looked at the effects of acyclovir on the developing baby.
+The manufacturer, in combination with the Centers for Disease Control and Prevention (CDC), looked at the effects of acyclovir on the developing baby.
 No increase in birth defects was seen in over 500 births.
-Also, a separate study found no increase in birth defects in over 1,500 infants exposed to acyclovir and over 200 infants exposed to valacyclovir during the first trimester.
+Also, a separate study found no increase in birth defects in over 1,500 infants exposed to acyclovir and over 200 infants exposed to valacyclovir during the first trimester.*

 I have a cold sore on my lip.
 Could acyclovir ointment cause birth defects?